-1st.
-The stated quantity of 3,000 or more per year for ten years.
-This, as will be noted, is not limited to 30,000 certificates maximum. maximum as all in excess of 3,000 per year would not count on a stated maximum.
+1st The stated quantity of 3,000 or more per year for ten years.
+This, a will be noted, is not limited to 30,000 certificates maximum as all in excess of 3,000 per year would not count on a stated maximum only for protection until a reasonable minimum be secured This we claim is indefinite and we believe inasmuch as our organization is a Corporate body, it being therefore responsible any copyright in the event of contractual relations, should be vested in our own Commandery-in-Chief.

-The proposal recites the copyright to be vested and remain in the De Felice Studio.
-This is verbally explained as only for protection until a reasonable minimum be sceured.
+^{2nd.} The proposal recites the copyright to be vested and remain in the De Felice Studio.
+This is verbally explained as